b1naryth1ef/iris/docs/proto.md

 # Protocol
 The iris protocol is transport agnostic and uses protobufs.
 Messages can optionally be encrypted with the recievers public-key.

+## Boostrapping process
+- Get peers
+- Ask for mesh base (json payload at the root of the chain)
+- Ask peers for mesh data that we want, generally we sync the entire mesh

 ## Protocol Rules

 ### R001 - Handshake Packet Ordering